 This is an unprecedented period of time as the COVID 19 virus continues to affect lives and businesses across our nation.
 Amid the uncertainty, proactive steps should be taken to be prepared and provide peace of mind.
-Ensuring important legal documents are in place and making crucial decisions in advance are steps every person should take to prepare for any time in which you can no longer make your own decisions.
-It is also important to have a plan in place for any minor children or other loved ones are dependent on you for support.
+Ensuring important legal documents are in place and making crucial decisions in advance are steps every person should take to prepare for any time in which you can no longer make your own medical decisions orother important decisions.
+It is also important to have a plan in place for any minor children, family members, or other loved ones who are dependent on you for support.

-These are 7 important legal documents every person should have:
+These are the 7 legal documents everyone should have:

 - Will – A will or Last Will and Testament states how assets will be distributed upon death.
 The will also names a person to serve as the personal representative, also referred to as an executor, who will administer the estate and distribute the assets.
 The will also identifies who will serve as guardian for minor children.